On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

-\begin{proof} For $n \in \N$, let $M$ be a Turing machine that counts to some number $k \geq g(n)$, enters a special state $q$ that is not used otherwise, counts to $k$ again and then halts.
+\begin{proof} For $n \in \N$, let $M_n$ be a Turing machine that counts to $g(n)$, enters a special state $q$ that is not used otherwise, counts to $g(n)$ again and then halts.
 We construct the machine in such a way that it has $\lceil \log n \rceil + K$ states for some constant $K$, by having it first write $n$ in binary on its tape and then perform a uniform algorithm with input $n$.
+Let $t(n) \geq 2 g(n)$ be the number of steps $M_n$ takes before halting.

 In~\cite{Ka92}, Kari constructs a NW-deterministic version of the aperiodic Robinson tile set~\cite{Ro71} and embeds an arbitrary Turing machine in it.
-Its tilings consist of nested square patterns, called $(2^n-1)$-squares, each of which hosts a simulation of the embedded machine for approximately $n/2$ steps.
-If the machine halts in these $n$ steps, the pattern cannot be tiled correctly.
+Its tilings consist of nested square patterns, called $(2^k-1)$-squares, each of which hosts a simulation of the embedded machine for approximately $k/2$ steps.
+If the machine halts in these $k/2$ steps, the pattern cannot be tiled correctly.

 Denote by $R_n$ this tile set with $M_n$ being the embedded machine.
-It can tile a rectangle of side length $g(n)$ whose entire north border is colored by one color $a_n$ -- the one that occurs at the north border of every southeast-facing $(2^n-1)$-square -- and west border by the color $b_n$ found on the west border of these squares.
+It can tile a southeast-facing $(2^k-1)$-square with $2^{k-1} \leq t(n)/2 < 2^k$.
+The north border of such a square always has the same color $a_n$, and its west border always has the same color $b_n$.
 The tile that simulates the special state $q$ is chosen as $t_n$; we can build $M_n$ and the simulation so that it always lies on the diagonal of a $(2^n-1)$-square.
-Then item~\ref{it:tiles-rect} is satisfied.
+Then item~\ref{it:tiles-rect} is satisfied with the $m \times m$-pattern that spans the northwest corner of the $(2^k-1)$-square and the simulated state $q$ (which takes at least $g(n)$ steps to reach, whence $m \geq g(n)$).

 Since the machine $M_n$ eventually halts, $R_n$ does not tile the plane.
 Finally, the number of colors in $R_n$ grows linearly in the number of states and transitions of $M_n$, and we can make the latter grow as $O(\log \log n)$ by replacing $g$ with $g \circ \exp$ and using $M_{\lceil \log n \rceil}$ in place of $M_n$.
 Note that the sequence is allowed to have repeated values. \end{proof}

 The following lemma is a key ingredient of our construction.
 It allows us to take a small grid and use it to enforce the existence of a large but still finite grid on another layer.
+The idea is implicitly present in the proof of~\cite[Theorem~3]{To20}, but used in an ad hoc manner and not formalized.

 \begin{lemma}[Blowing up grids] Let $g : \N \to \N$ be a total computable function.
 There exists a finite alphabet $A_g$ and a countable SFT $X_g \subset \grid \times \grid \times A_g^{\Z^2}$ such that for each $n \geq 1$, there exists a nonempty finite set $K \subset \N \cap [g(n), \infty)$ such that